The sharp phase transition for level set percolation of smooth planar Gaussian fields

 \begin{remark} The first statement of Theorem \ref{t.main2} gives analogues of the RSW estimates in critical percolation theory (see for instance~\cite{grimmett1999percolation,bollobas2006percolation}), which have previously been established under stronger conditions on the decay of correlations (roughly corresponding to $\beta > 4$) \cite{bg_16, bm_17, rv_rsw}.
-The statement about $ \arm(r, R; \mathcal{G})$ is the analogue of the \textit{one-arm decay} in percolation theory, and follows in a straightforward way from the RSW estimates (at least, if a preliminary `quasi-independence' property has been established; see Theorem \ref{t.qi}).
-Remark that for these statements we need only the weak positivity condition $\kappa \ge 0$. \end{remark}
+The statement about $ \arm_0(r, R)$ is the analogue of the \textit{one-arm decay} in percolation theory, and follows in a straightforward way from the RSW estimates (at least, if a preliminary `quasi-independence' property has been established; see Theorem \ref{t.qi}).
+Notably, we need only the weak positivity condition $\kappa \ge 0$ for these statements. \end{remark}

 \begin{remark} The second and third statements of Theorem \ref{t.main2} give quantitative bounds on crossing probabilities in `non-critical' regimes; previously such bounds had only been established for the Bargmann-Fock field \cite{rv_bf}.